nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 - For the same reason, the `onlyValid` parameter was removed from the use cases [Get Attributes]({% link _docs_use-cases/use-case-consumption-get-attributes.md %}), [Get own shared Attributes]({% link _docs_use-cases/use-case-consumption-get-own-shared-attributes.md %}) and [Get peer shared Attributes]({% link _docs_use-cases/use-case-consumption-get-peer-shared-attributes.md %}).
   Accordingly, it was removed from the associated Connector routes as well.

+- GetRepositoryAttributes was renamed to GetOwnIdentityAttributes.
+- Instead of GetOwnSharedIdentityAttributes and GetPeerSharedIdentityAttribute, there are GetOwnAttributesSharedWithPeer and GetPeerAttributes now.

 ### TypeScript SDK Changes

 With every version of the Connector, we ship a matching [TypeScript SDK]({% link _docs_integrate/access-the-connector.md %}#accessing-the-connector-by-software-development-kits-sdk).